Local Governing Boards (LGBs)

 I am a 62 year old qualified accountant and spent over 30 years in financial and general management roles in industry.
 I now work as School Business Manager for 3 Primary Schools in Warwickshire.
 I am married to a retired Primary School Head teacher, have two grown up sons and two grandsons who attend the academy and live in Rugby, Warwickshire.

-Rachel Hemelryk (Health and Safety)
+Rachel Hemelryk (Assessment and Health and Safety)

 I run my own head hunting business and work in HR for a London law firm.
 I am also involved in the community through school and village life, I have two children, both at the academy.